-Roofing including roof space section presumably overlaid in felt or similar with a glazed cupola.
+Roofing including roof space The roof is of pitched design overlaid with slates with some flat sections presumably overlaid with felt or similar.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are cast iron construction assumed discharging into the mains drainage system.
+Gutters and downpipes are of cast iron construction assumed discharging into the mains drainage system.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 Main walls are of traditional solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows throughout are of upvc double glazed type.
+Doors and windows were not forced open. · Windows throughout are predominantly of timber framed double glazed type.
+There is a timber frame single glazed window located within the cupboard.
 The access door is of timber construction.
-External decorations NOT APPLICABLE Conservatories / porches Visually inspected.
-NOT APPLICABLE Communal areas Circulation areas visually inspected.
+External decorations NOT APPLICABLE Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
 Common entrance, stair and landing with secure entry phone system.
 Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
 The subjects benefit from communal garden ground to the rear.
-There are some solid stone walls noted.
+Boundaries are predominately of solid stone.

 Ceilings Visually inspected from floor level.
 Ceilings appear to be a mix of lath and plaster and plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls appear to be a mix of plaster on the hard and plasterboard lined.
+Internal walls are of plaster on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction with partially fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc., are of timber variety.
+Internal doors, skirtings etc are of timber variety.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace located within the livingroom.
-Other fireplaces have been blocked and assumed adequately vented.
+Open fireplaces noted.
+Other fireplaces appear to be blocked and assumed adequately vented.
 Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in wallpaper and paint.
+Internal decorative surfaces are mainly finished in paint.
+Cellars NOT APPLICABLE